-Father de Souza teaches at Queen’s in the Faculty of Education and the Queen’s Economics Department, where he teaches a senior seminar in philosophy and economics.
-He has served fifteen seasons as chaplain for the Queen’s Golden Gaels football team.
+Father de Souza is also a senior fellow for Cardus, Canada’s leading Christian think tank, and a senior fellow at Massey College, University of Toronto.
+In addition, he is a lecturer in the Queen’s University Economics Department, where he teaches a senior seminar in philosophy and economics.
+He also served 15 seasons as chaplain for the Queen’s Golden Gaels football team.

 Father de Souza has been a weekly columnist for the National Post, one of Canada’s national dailies, for 18 years and writes frequently in the Catholic press, including for the Catholic Register (Canada), the National Catholic Register (U.S.), and the Catholic Herald (U.K.).
 His work also appears in First Things and Magnificat.
 His many columns can be found at www.fatherdesouza.com